-Whiffles are a staple of my practices and pre-game routines.
+Whiffle balls, $8.17 for 12 Whiffles are a staple of my practices and pre-game routines.
 It helps warm up batting eyes and refining batting movements without needing a lot of field space.
-At 24 whiffle balls for $12 (50¢ per ball), this is a great price, and 24 is a good number of balls.
-Just put them in a Home Depot bucket and you're good to go.
+Buy two packs, put them in a Home Depot bucket and you're good to go.

 General coaching philosophy